Torsitano/firehol-scan/README.md

 The scanner works by comparing IP addresses from Flow Logs against IP Lists retrieved from the [Firehol blocklist-ipsets GitHub repo](https://github.com/firehol/blocklist-ipsets).

-The scanner checks agsinst both individual IP addresses and CIDR ranges, and if a match is found, a SecurityHub Finding is generated.
+The scanner checks against both individual IP addresses and CIDR ranges, and if a match is found, a SecurityHub Finding is generated.

 Currently the default configuration for the scanner is to check against all four levels of the Firehol lists, but others can be added by name in the Lambda.

 ## Lambda Execution Environment

 The way that the [Lambda Execution Environment](https://docs.aws.amazon.com/lambda/latest/operatorguide/execution-environments.html) works was taken into consideration and leveraged for this solution.
 Variables/actions completed before the Handler is executed allows certain data to persist between invocations, provided the environment hasn't been cleaned up.
 Since some of the more inefficient parts of the Lambda include retriving IP Lists, this is only done when a new Execution Environment is setup.
-The data is then reused throughout invocations, along with other infomation such as the `dupCheck`.
+The data is then reused throughout invocations, along with other information such as the `dupCheck`.

 In situations where there isn't a high load and the environment is cleaned up often, the latency from grabbing lists is irrelevant.
-In sitatuions with high load, the envrionment is much more likely to persist, which eliminates a lot of that traffic.
+In situations with high load, the environment is much more likely to persist, which eliminates a lot of that traffic.

 Additionally, since the environments will be recycled fairly regularly, this ensures that the IP Lists the Lambda is using are always up to date from what is in GitHub.